MattTheTekie/extras/firefox-extensions/firefox-new-tab-redirect/README.md

 README.md

 About:
-Any website in New Tab
+Your own URL website will open in a New Tab.

 You need to enter your website URL address in the addon options, then this address will be opened every time when you press the "+" button for create New Tab (or Ctrl+T)

+Permissions: only "storage" for to save the your URL for redirect in settings

 Notice:
 How it works: when you open a new tab, the extension creates a new tab with your website address and closes the current one (redirect)